-GRED 522 - @Creative and Affective Experiences in Early Childhood (3) This course is designed to focus on the value of play to develop the whole child in an environment that supports play.
+GRED 522 Creative and Affective Experiences in Early Childhood (3) This course is designed to focus on the value of play to develop the whole child in an environment that supports play.
 Students will plan and implement child-centered integrated learning experiences in play, music, drama, sensory, and art based on developmental needs of children.
-Offered summer and winterim only.
+Offered summer.